joshwatters/Snow-Plow-On-Jetson/README.md

 ## About SnowPlow

-Autonomous Snowplow:  Autonomous Snowplow is tasked with clearing a predetermined area of snow without any human input; we can only use algorithms, computer vision, and additional sensors.
+Autonomous Snowplow:  Autonomous Snowplow is tasked with clearing a pre-determined area of snow without any human input; we can only use algorithms, computer vision, and additional sensors.
 We recently rebuilt the drive train.

 Previous Competition Website:
 - [Competition Website](http://www.autosnowplow.com/welcome.html)